Heroin Rehab at Engage Wellness Acton

 • Hepatitis C

-• HIV which can lead to AIDS
+• HIV, which can lead to AIDS

 Because heroin can reduce the effectiveness of your immune system, if you catch any of these diseases, you could be at risk of serious illness or death much sooner than someone without the drugs in their system.
 Getting help might feel like a huge step, but it’s one of the strongest things you can do — for yourself, your friends, and your family.

-Heroin Addiction Treatment and Recovery with Engage Wellness Acton.
+Heroin Addiction Treatment and Recovery with Engage Wellness Acton

-We employ a range of treatment options, from psychological sessions to help with the mental distress caused by substance use, to physical therapy in the form of sports, yoga, massage, and other disciplines proven to help body, mind, and psyche.
+We employ a range of treatment options, from psychological sessions to help with the mental distress caused by substance use to physical therapy in the form of sports, yoga, massage, and other disciplines proven to help the body, mind, and psyche.
 We also work with trusted detox facilities across Massachusetts to help get you started on your recovery journey.

-Holistic heroin addiction treatment at Engage Wellness Acton. isn’t just about achieving sobriety.
+Holistic heroin addiction treatment at Engage Wellness Acton isn’t just about achieving sobriety.
 It’s about completely changing your perspective so you can make different choices for yourself.

 To find out more, please reach out to a member of our team.
 We’re ready and waiting to help you or a loved one on the road to overcoming heroin addiction.